thatmissedsemicolon/Crypto/README.md

 ![1](https://user-images.githubusercontent.com/77827345/160980018-9ae96d88-32c0-4cf6-bb1e-82201a627ca9.PNG)

-This Project was deployed using Vercel!
+This Project was deployed using Netlify!

 Thanks to https://github.com/adrianhajdin for the Project!